 The notion of volumetric ISFs was introduced in Kyrgyz Republic in the mid-1990s but the authorities did not immediately set charges or collect them.
-The reason for the introduction of the ISF in the 1990s was, as in many other countries in the FSU, the inability of the Government to pay for the upkeep of the irrigation system and the hope that the transfer of the on-farm irrigation system to WUAs would both improve maintenance of the on-farm systems and release the

-Government from the need to pay for the on-farm-systems altogether and to collect ISF also for the off-farm systems.
+The reason for the introduction of the ISF in the 1990s was, as in many other countries in the FSU, the inability of the Government to pay for the upkeep of the irrigation system and the hope that the transfer of the on-farm irrigation system to WUAs would both improve maintenance of the on-farm systems and release the Government from the need to pay for the on-farm-systems altogether and to collect ISF also for the off-farm systems.

-In accordance with Article 7 of the Kyrgyz Water Code of 2005, the power to determine water charges is vested in the Jogurku Kenesh, the Kyrgyz Parliament.
+In accordance with Article 7 of the Kyrgyz Water Code of 2005, the power to determine water charges51 is vested in the Jogurku Kenesh, the Kyrgyz Parliament.
 The authors are unaware of a water charge for the Agency Managed Irrigation Systems (AMIS) having been set by Parliament and the charges are in fact determined by Government only.
 Reportedly, the 2010 average ISF rates was 6.65Tyyn/m3.
-In practice the rates ranged from 2.8-9.28 Tynn/m3 depending on regions.
+In practice the rates ranged from 2.8-9.28 Tynn/m3 depending on regions52.

-In Tajikistan, in accordance with the Tajik water Code of 2000, payment for water is only due for Special Water Use whereas General Water Use is free of charge.
-The Water Code defines General Water Use as a use of water without applying constructions or technical devices that influence the condition of water and Special Water Use as a use of the water with the application of constructions or technical devices that influence the condition of water and may include in some cases also the use of water without devices but in a manner that negatively impacts the condition of the water.
+In Tajikistan, in accordance with the Tajik water Code of 2000, payment for water is only due for Special Water Use whereas General Water Use is free of charge53.
+The Water Code defines 54 General Water Use as a use of water without applying constructions or technical devices that influence the condition of water and Special Water Use as a use of the water with the application of constructions or technical devices that influence the condition of water and Special Water use as a use of the water with the application of constructions or technical devices that influence the condition of water and may include in some cases also the use of water without devices but in a manner that negatively impacts the condition of the water.

-In accordance with Article 31 of the Tajik Water Code fees are payable for Special Water Use both for water use that is within the established limits, i.e. in accordance with the allocation, as well as for the overuse of water, i.e. exceeding the norm.
+In accordance with Article 31 of the Tajik Water Code fees are payable for Special Water Use55 both for water use that is within the established limits, i.e. in accordance with the allocation, as well as for the overuse of water, i.e. exceeding the norm.
 Fees are also payable for various other uses of water.
 ISF is to be set by legislation, although the Consultant is unaware of a Parliamentary Act that sets the ISF rates.